OISTE/repository/OWGTMCPS.md

 # 3. IDENTIFICATION AND AUTHENTICATION

-The OWGTM mandates the fulfilment of a set of required minimum controls that ensure the authenticity of the data included in certificates.
+The OWGTM mandates the fulfillment of a set of required minimum controls that ensure the authenticity of the data included in certificates.
 These controls are enforced during the full lifecycle of certificates, certificate requests, and related documents

 ## 3.1  Naming